CCurl/c3/README.md

 Here is the process:

 - Global opcode:
-  - In c3.c, define the new opcode(s) to the appropriate enum.
+  - In c3.c, add the new opcode(s) to the appropriate enum.
   - In c3.c, add a NCASE to run() to for each new opcode.
   - In sys-load.h, add a "-ML-" line to LoadStartupWords() for each new opcode.
+  - Update your README.md.

 - Target-specific opcode:
   - All work is done in the target's *.h file (e.g. - sys-pc.h).
-  - Define the new opcodes(s) to the enum.
+  - Add the new opcodes(s) to the enum.
-  - These opcodes should have values above 100.
+  - Target-specific opcodes should have values above 100.
   - Edit LoadStartupWords() and add a "-ML-" line for each new opcode.
-  - For example: to define opcode 67 as "NEWOP" ...
-ParseLine("-ML- NEWOP 67 3 -MLX- INLINE");
+  - For example: to define opcode 120 as "NEWOP" ...
+ParseLine("-ML- NEWOP 120 3 -MLX- INLINE");
   - In doUser(), add cases for the new opcode(s).
+  - Update your README.md.